BookiChoi/BookiChoi/README.md

 ### 🌟 Talearnt

-A full-stack talent exchange platform built with modern React technologies.
+Built and maintained the frontend of a production talent exchange platform using modern React technologies.

-Developed production-level frontend architecture with a focus on scalability, performance, and user experience.
+Owned frontend development from architecture to implementation, contributed to product planning, proposed UI/UX improvements, and optimized performance for production services.

 **Tech**